TeodoraEnache/Proiect_Preamplificator_Audio/README.md

 Gerber and Excellon Files: Manufacturing files necessary for PCB fabrication.

  ### Conclusion
- **This audio preamplifier project not only demonstrates the integration of theoretical and practical knowledge in audio electronics but also highlights the importance of a well-optimized PCB design.
+ *This audio preamplifier project not only demonstrates the integration of theoretical and practical knowledge in audio electronics but also highlights the importance of a well-optimized PCB design.
 The carefully structured PCB layout ensures minimal noise, efficient signal routing, and proper thermal management, crucial for maintaining high-fidelity audio performance.
-By implementing a voltage-controlled gain feature and utilizing a compact, production-ready SMD layout, this design provides a scalable and reliable solution for various audio amplification needs.**
+By implementing a voltage-controlled gain feature and utilizing a compact, production-ready SMD layout, this design provides a scalable and reliable solution for various audio amplification needs.*

  ### References
- 1. Gheorghe Brezeanu, Florin Draghici.	**Circuite Electronice fundamentale**, Ed.
+ 1. Brezeanu,Gheorghe.
+Draghici, Florin. **Circuite Electronice fundamentale**, Ed.
 Niculescu (2013)
  2. Codreanu, Norocel. **Platforme Laborator Tehnici CAD de Realizare a Modulelor Electronice** (n.d.)
  3. Mitzner, K. **Complete PCB design using OrCAD Capture and PCB editor**, Newnes, 2009
- 4. Popa, Cosmin Radu.
-Platforma laborator CIA (n.d.)
+ 4. Popa, Cosmin Radu. **Platforma laborator** CIA (n.d.)